jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation-v2/readme.md

 	),
 ```

-# Roadmap
+# Roadmap and history
-Short term roadmap: this was my first PHP extension (fork) for iTop.
+Short term roadmap: this was my first PHP extension (fork) for iTop, somewhere in 2015.
-Initially for a minor problem only, but it grew over time.
-It works, but the code is not "by the book".
+Initially for a minor improvement only, but it grew over time.
+It works, but the code was not "by the book".

+At the end of 2019, a refactoring attempt is being made.
-Expect some refactoring soon; while keeping the current options and datamodel.
+It will keep the current options and datamodel.

 Also expect an **optional** link to the **ContactMethod** class you find in this repository, so a caller can have multiple e-mail addresses.